Active in New York, N.Y.

 Make a RequestReading Room Reproduction

 - Oral history interview with Leon Golub, 1968 Oct.
 28-Nov.
 18

-- Image Gallery items from other collections related to Golub, Leon
+- Image and Media Gallery items from other collections related to Golub, Leon

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with Leon Golub, 1965, Archives of American Art, Smithsonian Institution.